timonknispel/KTLoadingButton/README.md

 # KTLoadingButton

-Simple loading button for kotlin andorid apps.
+Simple loading button for kotlin android apps.
 This button can show results in a nicely designed way to not block the ui while the user is waiting.

 [![](https://jitpack.io/v/timonknispel/KTLoadingButton.svg)](https://jitpack.io/#timonknispel/KTLoadingButton)